 Back to being “smart” about collecting.
 No matter what somebody else tells you or how they might talk you into it, do not buy something you do not love.
 There are, of course, exceptions – for example, if you come across some crazy insane good deal on a piece of jewellery you know you’ll be able to sell for profit.
 But do not take the word of the seller, unless you’ve evolved onto the point where you’ve become an expert yourself.
 It’s always smart to do research.
 The jewellery market, based on the trends of metal and gems, waxes and wanes.
 You can’t rely on “old” information.
 Keep current, as you would with anything you’re mildly obsessing over.

-Avoid buying, anything you’re adding to a collection, on credit.
+A hot tip to collect antique jewellery like a pro is to avoid buying anything you’re adding to a collection on credit.
 No matter how “good” the deal will appear, interests rates will push the price of that item up quickly.
 Only buy what you have the money for – or don’t buy at this time.
 Patience, as you know, is a virtue.

 Many men love the idea of watch collecting.
 It reminds them of a transitional place in their lives, when they made the journey from childhood into young adulthood, especially if they’re from cultures in which a precious timepiece can represent a rite of passage.
 One of the most beautiful watches a man can own are Omega Constellation watches.
 Blogger Robert-Jan Broer declares that the Omega Constellation “is the watch that basically started it all for me.”
 Family members, he says, had them, and when he finally inherited his own, a 1968-era vintage one, it had special significance: his grandfather had worn the watch on his wrist for 40 years.
 It started him collecting.